minhhud/human_lower_body_detection_and_following/README.md

 + Retrieving leg model
 + Pairing of legs
 + Masking with low-body part
-+ Applying Support Vector Machine (SVM) classifier with Histogram Oriented Gradient
++ Applying Support Vector Machine (SVM) classifier with Histogram Oriented Gradient of low-body part

 B. Leg follow:
 + After detection, the low-body part is tracked using a Kalman filter.